 Additionally, you should demonstrate a high level of language competence in English (as evidenced, for example, by good grades on your EBC classes) – should you decide to write your bachelor’s thesis in English.

 If you are interested in writing your bachelor’s thesis at our institute, we encourage you to get in touch by sending an e-mail to firstname.lastname@example.org.
 You can find a list of potential thesis supervisors and the respective topics on which they supervise Bachelor’s Theses below.
 You could also approach other faculty (not listed) with potential ideas for a thesis who could act as co-supervisors in conjunction with a main supervisor from the below list.

 You can find a list of potential thesis supervisors and their respective topics of expertise below.
 You could also approach other faculty (not listed) with potential ideas for a thesis who could act as co-supervisors in conjunction with a main supervisor from the list below.

 After making contact, you will then make further arrangements with your supervisor.
 This will involve discussing possible topic ideas as well as specific requirements relating to the structure, approach or methodology used in your thesis.
 You will also have to prepare a proposal on your chosen topic and formulate a research question.
-The proposal should be no longer than two pages (A4, Times New Roman, font size 12, line spacing 1,5) and should entail: a short description of the issue or the topic; the possible research question; the proposed approach or method; and a rough overview of the literature on the topic.
+The proposal should be no longer than two pages (A4, Times New Roman, font size 12, line spacing 1.5, recommended citations format: APA 7th version) and should entail: a short description of the issue or the topic; the possible research question; the proposed approach or method; and a rough overview of the literature on the topic.
 Only after your supervisor has approved the topic and proposal will you be given the go-ahead to write your thesis.
 In general, a bachelor’s thesis will consist of a body of around 8,000-10,000 words, plus a list of references/a bibliography.